dermotkel/main_project/README.md

 | **Virginica**   | Yes  | Yes  |Yes   | Yes  |
 | **Versicolor**  | Yes  | No  | Yes  | Yes  |

-The chart above shoes that all flower types are normally distributed except for Setosa petal width and Versicolor petal width.
+The chart above shows that all species are normally distributed except for Setosa petal width and Versicolor petal width.

-**2. What is the difference in Sepal length/width and petal length/width between the three flower types?**
+**2. Is there a significant difference between the three species in terms of petal length, petal width, sepal length and sepal width ?**

 ![pc](https://user-images.githubusercontent.com/35706109/39276283-550bf8f2-48e0-11e8-9203-66c60485de09.png)

-virginica has the longest and widest petals, followest by Versicolor.
+Virginica has the longest and widest petals, followed by Versicolor.
 Setosa has the smallest.

-Virginica has the longest sepals, followed by versicolor and then Setosa, but the differences are smaller. interestingly, Setosa have the widest sepals followed closely by Virginica and finally Versicolor.
+Virginica has the longest sepals, followed by versicolor and then Setosa, but the differences are smaller. interestingly, Setosa has the widest sepals followed closely by Virginica and finally Versicolor.

 **3. Is there a postive correlation between Sepal Length and Petal Length?**